 New technologies continue to evolve and are becoming generally accepted throughout the industry.
 While they can potentially lead to cost savings, each situation needs to be evaluated to determine if it is the right solution.

 Choosing an appropriate platform for the review is an essential step in planning your review.
 There are many options available: in-house solutions, ASP or web-based solutions, native file reviews, TIFF/PDF file reviews, etc. The important thing is to understand your objectives and select a platform that will optimize your ability to reach those objectives.
 The Selecting a Vendor section provides an in-depth look at these options, as well as questions you should pose to the vendors to properly evaluate their capabilities.

 Understanding Production and Delivery Requirements

-The proposed rule changes to Federal Rule of Civil Procedure 26(f) require that opposing parties meet and confer about the format of production early on in the planning stages.
+Federal Rule of Civil Procedure 26(f) requires that opposing parties meet and confer about the format of production early on in the planning stages.
 Agreements made during the meet-and-confer process will influence the review objectives, techniques used, platform chosen and the overall project workflow and milestones.

 Factors to consider regarding the production timetable during the planning stages:

 - Overall volume of data to be reviewed and complexity of the issues being reviewed.